-Summer is here, and many boats are hitting North Carolina’s waters.
+Summer is almost here, and many boats are hitting North Carolina’s waters.
 However, due to our current economic conditions we are continuing to see the prices of fuel rise.
 Here are some simple calculations to help boaters plan for efficient gas usage, based on Alaska Sea Grant’s publication, Saving Fuel on Your Recreational or Charter Boat.

 The most common vessels used by commercial and recreational boaters in North Carolina have planing hulls and are powered by two- or four-stroke gasoline engines.
 At full throttle and averaged across makes and models, those engines burn about one gallon of fuel per hour for every 10 horsepower (hp).
 Generally, it takes about 2.5 hp to plane 100 pounds for a near flat-bottomed boat.
 Other shapes, such as deep-v hulls, require more power.
 Further, if the boat drops off plane, the amount of horsepower required to get the boat back on plane will increase dramatically.

 Also, trolling can increase fuel consumption.
 Carbureted two-stroke engines perform significantly worse than four-stroke and direct-injection two-stroke motors at the same speed, and can use about twice as much fuel per horsepower.